pace-neutrons/Horace/documentation/user_docs/docs/Contributing.rst

 Contributing reports
 ====================

-If you find error in the code or documentation it is possible to report the issue to the development team to be handled.
+If you find an error in the code or documentation it is possible to report the issue to the development team to be handled.
 This can be done through either the `Horace Help <mailto:HoraceHelp@stfc.ac.uk>`__ email address, or more directly through `opening a GitHub issue <https://github.com/pace-neutrons/Horace/issues>`__: